Rahul91/GitGui/README.md

 #Issues:
 1. The code is very 'brute' in nature and design, help it to be more pythonic and asthetic.
-2. Only one file can be pushed at a time, which should not be the case idially.
+2. Only one file can be pushed at a time, which should not be the case ideally.
 3. Find a issue and mail me: priyrahulmishra@gmail.com